Durham County (TV series)

 Durham County is a Canadian crime drama television series produced by Muse Entertainment and Back Alley Films.
-It starred Hugh Dillon as Mike Sweeney, a homicide detective who finds that moving back home comes with trouble and danger.
+It stars Hugh Dillon as a homicide detective who finds that moving back home comes with trouble and danger.
 Dillon appeared in this series at the same time he appeared in an ongoing role in another series, Flashpoint.

 Premise

-The series stars Hugh Dillon as Mike Sweeney, a homicide detective from Toronto, who moves his family to suburban Durham County, to start over after his partner was killed and his wife Audrey (Hélène Joy) diagnosed with breast cancer.
-However, he soon discovers that his neighbour, and childhood nemesis, Ray Prager (Justin Louis) may be a serial killer.
+Dillon plays Mike Sweeney, a homicide detective from Toronto who moves his family to suburban Durham County to start over after his partner was killed and his wife Audrey (Hélène Joy) was diagnosed with breast cancer.
+However, he soon discovers that his neighbour and childhood nemesis Ray Prager (Justin Louis) may be a serial killer.

-Set amidst the landscape of a newer suburban development, the mise-en-scène conveys a palpable sense of alienation, like being cut off from the rest of the world.
-With shiny hydro towers looming on the skyline, everything appears without history, and homogeneity pervades the neighbourhoods.
-In this setting, we deal with the aftermath of a serial killer's impact on his family, his surviving victims, and their families.
-The question is how do the families move on after being so traumatized by the heinous acts of a killer.

 Airings

 The series premiered on Movie Central and The Movie Network on May 7, 2007.
 After more than a year, the second season premiered on July 13, 2009.
 The third and final season debuted on October 25, 2010.
 The first season subsequently aired on Global in the 2007–2008 television season.
 In Canada, the first season was released on DVD on September 9, 2008, followed by the second season on July 27, 2010.

 On September 7, 2009, the series began airing on Ion Television, which reaches more than 94 million US television households.
 The network secured all US television, digital media rights, Internet streaming and video-on-demand rights for the program.
 It is the first original series to air on the network since 2004.